ibm-cloud-docs/microsoft/16-ops.md

 ## SQL server patching
 {: #mssql-ops-sqlpatch}

 Microsoft releases Cumulative packs (CU) for SQL server every 2 months.
 Every CU contains the previous cumulative pack.
-For SQL Server 2019 the CUs can be accessed at [Latest updates for Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/database-engine/install-windows/latest-updates-for-microsoft-sql-server?view=sql-server-ver15){: external}.
-Additionally refer to [SQL Server 2019 build versions](https://support.microsoft.com/en-us/topic/kb4518398-sql-server-2019-build-versions-782ed548-1cd8-b5c3-a566-8b4f9e20293a){: external}.
+For SQL Server 2019 the CUs can be accessed at [Latest updates for Microsoft SQL Server](https://docs.microsoft.com/en-us/sql/database-engine/install-windows/latest-updates-for-microsoft-sql-server?view=sql-server-ver15){:external}.
+Additionally refer to [SQL Server 2019 build versions](https://support.microsoft.com/en-us/topic/kb4518398-sql-server-2019-build-versions-782ed548-1cd8-b5c3-a566-8b4f9e20293a){:external}.

 The following is a short summary of the patching process in an Always On availability group:

 * Preparation:
   * Determine the current patch level.
   * Define the target patch level i.e N or N-1.
   * Read the patch release notes.
   * Best practice is to test the patch in a test environment before patching a production environment.
   * Verify that you have the latest backups for the system databases and user databases in the primary replica.
 Ideally you will have full backups; however, for very large databases, either a differential backup or the transaction log backup must be available
   * On the secondary replicas, have the latest system database backup available.
   * Verify the availability group health using the availability dashboard in SQL Server Management Studio.
 The availability group databases should be in the Synchronized state for the synchronous commit and Synchronizing state for the asynchronous commit mode.
 * Patching:
   * Apply the patch to the secondary replica in the primary MZR i.e. the SQL server in AZ2, if applicable:
     * Using SSMS, change the failover mode from Automatic to Manual to ensures that no automatic failover happens while the patches are installed.
     * Using SSMS, suspend data movement for the secondary replica databases so that the primary replica does not send any transaction block to the specific secondary replica.
     * Via RDP to the server hosting the  secondary replica, apply the CU.
     * Restart the server.
     * Once the secondary replica comes online, connect to it using SSMS and perform the following validation:
       * Verify SQL Services are online.
       * SQL Server version validation.
       * Review SQL Server error logs for any errors, warnings.
       * It is also recommended to perform a database consistency checker (DBCC CHECKDB) after applying the patches.
     * Using SSMS, resume data movement to the secondary replica database and wait for the availability group dashboard to show healthy.
   * Apply the patch to the secondary replica in the recovery MZR, if applicable:
     * Using SSMS, suspend data movement for the secondary replica databases so that the primary replica does not send any transaction block to the specific secondary replica.
     * Via RDP to the server hosting the  secondary replica, apply the CU.
     * Restart the server.
     * Once the secondary replica comes online, connect to it using SSMS and perform the following validation:
       * Verify SQL Services are online.
       * SQL Server version validation.
       * Review SQL Server error logs for any errors, warnings.
       * It is also recommended to perform a database consistency checker (DBCC CHECKDB) after applying the patches.
     * Using SSMS, resume data movement to the secondary replica database and wait for the availability group dashboard to show healthy.
   * Apply the patch to the primary replica:
     * Using SSMS, perform a manual failover from the primary replica to the secondary replica in the primary MZR.
 After the failover, the  primary replica changes its state to a secondary replica.
     * Using SSMS, suspend data movement for the secondary replica databases so that the primary replica does not send any transaction block to the specific secondary replica.
     * Via RDP to the server hosting the  secondary replica, apply the CU.
     * Restart the server.
     * Once the secondary replica comes online, connect to it using SSMS and perform the following validation:
       * Verify SQL Services are online.
       * SQL Server version validation.
       * Review SQL Server error logs for any errors, warnings.
       * It is also recommended to perform a database consistency checker (DBCC CHECKDB) after applying the patches.
       * Using SSMS, perform an availability failback.
 After the failover, the availability group primary replica is the primary node.
       * Change the failover mode to automatic for the primary and secondary replicas configured with synchronous data commit mode.
 * Post-patching:
   * Using SSMS, perform an availability group failover and failback and validate that the SSMS availability dashboard is healthy.
   * Review the error logs on all replicas.
   * Validate application access.